rikulaa/.dotfiles/README.md

 These are my personal configs for bash, zsh, tmux, git, hammerspoon and vim

 ## Installation
-Dependencies: git, curl
+Dependencies: git, curl, make*

-1. Install pre-requisites with `.bin/initialize.sh` or by running `make initialize` (if you have make installed)
+1. Install pre-requisites with `.bin/initialize.sh` or by running `make initialize` (if you have make installed)*
 2. Start new shell (and install e.g `make`)
 3. Run `make install`